Welcome to the Lu Group!

 The polar region is always important to explore because it is the most sensitive area to climate change, the polar vortex is so dynamic that produces a broad spectrum of wave activities, and it is the most open region that interacts with the space.
 The planetary waves generated by the instability of the polar vortex are the strongest waves in the winter stratosphere, while the inertia-gravity waves with the wave source still being a mystery become dominant in the mesospehre and lower thermosphere.
 Above this region where we start to see auroras, the variations of tempererature with harmonics of a solar day increase super-exponentially and become dominant.
 We call them "aurora-related tides" because they are generated by the hall-ion-drag-induced adiabatic heating and their distribution closely follows the auroral oval.
 Now, a picture comes into a place that the polar atmospheric waves are playing a relay game from 30 to 150 km.
 Planetary waves and gravity waves are the perfect examples of the vertical wave coupling from below, while the "tides" are the manifestitation of the magnetospheric control from above.
 Behind this game, these two fundamental coupling processes are the real physical drivers.
 Although recent studies have significantly advanced our understanding of the wave coupling and the MIT coupling, the associated fundamental processes are still not yet well quantified and predicted by atmospheric models.
 It is critical to improve the model capabitilites of simulating the wave activities and the responses to the geomagnetic storms by combining the observations and more advanced mechanistic and global models.

 The research interests of our group are of course not limited to the polar region.
 There are active investigations in the group that focus on the low and middle latitudes as well.
-To further explore, please check Publications, Projects, and The introduction to the research in Lu group.
+To further explore, please check Publications, Research, and The introduction to the research in Lu group.